Questions about our programs or the application process? Check the list below or contact us if your questions are not answered here.

 The first step is understanding your loans – how many loans do you have?
 What kind of loans do you have – private loans or federal loans?
 When will you need to start repaying your loans?

 Most student loans have a 6-month grace period, which means you won’t have to make payments until 6 months after you graduate.
-Since our volunteers work in Honduras for a full year, many of them have opted to defer their student loans.
+Since our volunteers work in Honduras for at least a full year, many of them have opted to defer their student loans.
 Depending on your loan type, you may opt for a deferment while you volunteer with us.
 For Federal student loans, you may want to apply for an Economic Hardship Deferment (for up to 3 years).
 Again, it is important to know the ins and outs of your student loans as some loans do not accrue interest while under deferment but others do.
 If it is within your financial means, it is recommended to continue making interest payments on your loans to help alleviate the burden once your deferment ends.
 BECA is able to provide you with a “Proof of Volunteerism” document if you opt to request a deferment.
 Sometimes we are also able to connect with your insurer, if needed.

 If appropriate for you, consider applying for the federally funded Public Student Loan Forgiveness Program, for which BECA is an eligible employer.